ZhanghanNi/LLM4ProteinEvolution/README.md

 # LLM4ProteinEvolution

-This repository contains the codebase for **Language Models for Text-Guided Protein Evolution**, presented at **Workshop on Foundation Models for Science** and **Workshop on AI for New Drug Modalities** during NeurIPS 2024.
+This repository contains the codebase for **Language Models for Text-Guided Protein Evolution**, presented at the **Workshop on Foundation Models for Science** and the **Workshop on AI for New Drug Modalities** during NeurIPS 2024.

 ## Citation
 If you find this codebase useful, please consider citing our work: